Welcome to 2014!

 So here are some things to do to help you get your career into gear and keep you motivated throughout the year...

 Secondly, when choosing your goals, it's important to be specific with the wording when writing down what you want.
-For example, if you were to make one of them 'By the 31st of December 2013 I will have worked in a theatre', this is fairly easy to achieve, as it doesn't say what doing... you might have been behind the bar, showing people to their seats or sweeping the stage, rather than acting, singing and dancing.
-You might also write 'By the 31st of December 2013 I will have acted in a play', which again is achievable but doesn't give you anything to target or focus upon.
-However, if you were to write 'By the 31st of December 2013 I will have had an audition with (name of theatre company, TV show, drama school or director) / for (name of production, TV show or drama school) and have had a recall and an offer of work / a place as a result', this gives you a far narrower scope to aim for and you will stand a greater chance of succeeding as a result.
+For example, if you were to make one of them 'By the 31st of December 2014 I will have worked in a theatre', this is fairly easy to achieve, as it doesn't say what doing... you might have been behind the bar, showing people to their seats or sweeping the stage, rather than acting, singing and dancing.
+You might also write 'By the 31st of December 2014 I will have acted in a play', which again is achievable but doesn't give you anything to target or focus upon.
+However, if you were to write 'By the 31st of December 2014 I will have had an audition with (name of theatre company, TV show, drama school or director) / for (name of production, TV show or drama school) and have had a recall and an offer of work / a place as a result', this gives you a far narrower scope to aim for and you will stand a greater chance of succeeding as a result.
 When you have decided on your five goals, look at each and write a plan of action for achieving it.
-This might include time frames for each step, which should be specific ('by March 31st, I will have researched x and by July 12th I will have spoken to y', for example) and also written in your diary to remind you.
+This should include time frames for each step, which should be specific ('by March 31st, I will have researched x and by July 12th I will have spoken to y', for example) and also written in your diary or set reminders in your phone or calendar to keep you on track.

 Lastly, write out your list and plan of action legibly and put the sheet of paper in a place where you will look at it every day.
 This might be on the wall next to your bed, stuck to the bathroom cabinet, fridge or front door, wherever is best for you, but make sure you look at it every day and read it through at least once a week - whatever you do, don't hide it!
 Make a note in your diary to evaluate your progress regularly (every month or two is good) and don't be afraid to fine tune each goal as necessary, as sometimes desires change or people move on.